The people who plan, manage, and run the supply chain are critical to a company’s success.

 Supply chain is a more general term that includes sourcing materials, procurement, and coordination of materials and goods in process.
 It can also include outsourcing parts of the manufacturing, sales, or supply processes.
 For example, an automaker might outsource the manufacturing of transmissions, a computer company might buy core processors from a supplier, and many companies will outsource their marketing and advertising, all of which are part of the supply chain.

 Supply chain management and logistics keep companies competitive and make sure they can deliver the right goods at the right price, on time.

 Career Opportunities in Supply Chain Management

-With a bachelor’s degree in business administration specializing in supply chain management, you may find a career as a logistics analyst, transportation manager, purchasing manager, supply chain manager, logistics manager, or as a logistician.
+With an online bachelor’s degree in business administration specializing in supply chain management, you may find a career as a logistics analyst, transportation manager, purchasing manager, supply chain manager, logistics manager, or as a logistician.